feltcute/ModdingDocsMGD/Doc/GettingStarted/MakingAMod.rst

         "You walk the shops.", ""
     ]

-For organization's sake, you can press enter in-between the two values to put them on seperate lines.
+For organization's sake, you can press enter in-between the two values to cause a linebreak and put them on seperate lines.

 .. code-block:: javascript